pandorgan/APT-36K/README.md

 <img src="demo/img.png" width="110%">

 ## APTv2
-<p align="justify">APTv2 is an extension of APT36K, increasing the number of animal instances from 53,006 to 84,611.We split APTv2 into easy and hard subsets based on the number of instances that exists in the frame. # Results ## The performances of representative methods.</p>
+<p align="justify">APTv2 is an extension of APT36K, increasing the number of animal instances from 53,006 to 84,611.We split APTv2 into easy and hard subsets based on the number of instances that exists in the frame.</p>

 click here if you were interested: [APTv2](https://github.com/ViTAE-Transformer/APTv2)